PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 	- **Note.** *"We have a mole.
 Red Cloak Battalion raid today.
 Kill the Filth, burn the Den.
 Meet at O's Whip.
 Take the artificer with you.
 Halak's orders."*
 	- **Book.** [[Godlings, Demigods, and Other Mythical Creatures]] is on the desk from his capture
 	- **Cup of tea.** Luke warm, half empty
-- Chair >
+- Chair > shackles still clipped, hanging from sides of chair > drops of blood scattered beneath
-- Machine bolted to wall next to desk > flashing crystal bolted magical conduit -> Wires lead to various structures in the warehouse
+- Machine bolted to wall next to desk > flashing crystal bolted magical conduit
+	- **Wires.** Lead to explosives in the warehouse
-		- Bomb timer: bomb flashes faster and increases in pitch as it gets closer to detonating.
+		- **Timer.** Crystal flashes faster and increases in pitch as it gets closer to detonating
 		- Top of round 4: Skill challenge to escape the collapsed warehouse & Red cloak Battalion.

 ## Roster